learnbyexample/learn_gnused/gnu_sed.md

     * blue
     * green

-# replace range of lines
+# replace a range of lines
 # command grouping will add file contents for each matching line
 # so, use 'r' only for one of the addresses and then delete the range
 # // here avoids address duplication